 NOTE :: Various file formats are used on this page that may require download.
 If larger than 1mb, it will take longer to download.
 For instructions or more information, please visit our download page.

 SCHOOL LIBRARY MEDIA COORDINATOR AND INSTRUCTIONAL TECHNOLOGY FACILITATOR STANDARDS

 The purpose of these Professional Standards is to guide the curriculum development and instruction in North Carolina graduate programs in Information & Library Science and Instructional Technology.
 The Standards set expectations by describing what new graduates should know and be able to do.
 These Professional Standards are the foundation for the Evaluation Instrument for library media and technology educators.
-The SBE approved the rubrics for the Evaluation Instruments in July.

 - The new Professional Standards use a format and elements that align closely with other recently revised NC professional educator standards.

 - The Professional Standards were written to correlate with other national and state standards and Guidelines including AASL, ISTE, Partnership for 21st Century Skills, ALA/AASL Standards for Initial Preparation of School Librarians, CCSSO's Model Core Teaching Standards, NBPTS, the 2011 NC State School Technology Plan, IMPACT Guidelines, and State Board of Education priorities and policies